-Cut the chicken into 1/2″ strips.
-Sprinkle with the salt and pepper.
-Heat the skillet and add 1 tablespoon butter.
-Gently poach the strips of chicken in the butter until the pink is gone.
-This takes around 7 minutes.
-They will release juices and poach in them.
+Cut the chicken breasts into 1/2″ strips.
+Sprinkle lightly with salt (about 1/2 teaspoon per pound).
+Heat a large skillet and add 1 tablespoon butter.
+Add the strips.
+They will begin to release juices.
+Gently poach in the liquid until the pink is gone.
+This will only take a few minutes.
 Don’t overcook them or they could become tough.
 You can test for doneness by cutting a piece open.
-Let rest in the juices and tear into bite sized pieces.
+Let rest in the juices and tear into bite-sized pieces.

 Heat a dutch oven (Le Creuset #29) or other heavy pot and add 3 tablespoons of butter.
 When the butter is bubbling hot add the leeks and garlic and cook until translucent.
 Sprinkle with the flour and stir.
 Whisk in the milk and heat until thickened.
 Remove from heat and stir in the two cheeses.